ARPA-SIMC/magics-maps/README.md

 # magics-maps

+## PROJECT DISCONTINUED

+**Note: this project is obsoleted and it has been superseded by https://github.com/ARPA-SIMC/arkimaps/**

+## Description

 This repository contains convenience files for common plotting layouts and other resources for [ECMWF Magics](https://software.ecmwf.int/wiki/display/MAGP/Magics).

 Maigics and ECCodes are available on ECMWF website: